50 Stunning Retro and Vintage Hairstyles for Women

 29. Hippie Hairstyles

-Channel your inner flower power girl with a vintage hippy hairstyle.
-Out of all our retro looks, this is one that comes closest to our times.
+Tap into your inner flower power spirit with a vintage hippy hairstyle.
+Out of all these retro looks, this one feels the most modern and wearable even today.

-In most situations, all you’ll need is a hippie headband to place around your forehead.
+In most cases, all you need is a simple hippie headband worn across your forehead to capture that relaxed, free-spirited vibe.

 30. Vintage Hairstyles with Big Accessories

-Retro fashion was all about making a bold statement with every appearance, whether through intricately curled hairstyles or striking accessories.
+Retro fashion was all about making a bold statement, whether through carefully styled curls or unforgettable accessories.

 31. Vintage 60s Hairstyles